SpM-lab/sparse-ir-tutorial/src/FLEX_py.md

 ## Theory of FLEX in the paramagnetic state

 The Fluctuation Exchange (FLEX) approximation is a perturbative diagrammatic method that was first introduced by Bickers et al. {cite:p}`Bickers89a,Bickers89b`.
 It can be derived from a Luttinger-Ward functional {cite:p}`Luttinger60` containing an infinite series of closed bubble and ladder diagrams.
-Physically, this means that in FLEX the exchange of spin- and charge fluctuatiosn is treated self-consistently.
+Physically, this means that in FLEX the exchange of spin and charge fluctuations is treated self-consistently.
 As such, it is suitable for studying systems with strong spin fluctuations, e.g., in Fermi liquids or near quantum critical points.
 Here, we want to give a code example of the single-orbital limit of FLEX with a local Hubbard interaction $U$ to illustrate the practical implementation of the `sparse-ir` package for diagrammatic methods.

 For the implementation of a multi-orbital code, please have a look at {cite:p}`Witt21` and [FLEX_IR package](https://github.com/nikwitt/FLEX_IR).